suzipats/dockerdemo/README.md

 <br><br>
 ###To run the container from the image
--d: run in detacked mode<br>
+-d: run in detached mode<br>
 -v : mount a directory on host(/home/sushil/logs) on the container(/home/logs).
 When container writes its logs to /home/logs these log files are persisted on the host machine location and are not removed when container is stopped/removed<br>
--p map the host machines port 5555 to containers 8080 port<br>
+-p : map the host machines port 5555 to containers 8080 port<br>
+--name : creates a unique container name. in this e.g. containter1
+- e : pass environment variable to the container. in this e.g. CONTAINER_NAME='env_container1'
-`docker run -d -v /home/sushil/logs:/home/logs -p 5555:8080 suzipats/dockerdemo:b1`
+`docker run -d -v //d/home/logs:/home/logs --name container1 -e CONTAINER_NAME='env_container1' -p 5555:8080 suzipats/dockerdemo:b1 shellparam1`

 Go to http://localhost:5555 to see the webpage created by the application